 |Flag state||United Kingdom|

 |Builder||A&P-Appledore International Ltd (Aberdeen, Scotland)|

 |Speed||14 kn / 26 km/h / 16 mph|

 |Passengers||128 - 156|

 Review of RMS St Helena

-RMS Saint Helena is one of the world's last still operational "Royal Mail Ships" (RMS).
-The registered in the UK vessel is an unique cargo-passenger ship, specifically built (in Aberdeen Scotland) to supply UK's St Helena Island.
-This remote island is located in the south Atlantic Ocean, approx 1200 ml (1900 km) off Africa's coast.
+The 1989-built RMS Saint Helena ship is one of the world's last still operational "Royal Mail Ships" (RMS).
+The UK-flagged vessel (MMSI 232669000) is a unique cargo-passenger ship, specifically constructed (in Aberdeen Scotland) to supply St Helena Island UK.
+This remote island is located in the south Atlantic Ocean, approx 1200 mi (1900 km) off Africa's coast.

-However, that is set to change soon, when Saint Helena Island get its first international airport to offer direct flights from Britain and South Africa.
-This development will see the famous Royal Mail Ship retired and will change the island forever.
-According to the UK government estimates, up to 30,000 visitors per year could visit Saint Helena Island once air links are established.
+However, that is set to change soon, when Saint Helena Island gets its first international airport to offer direct flights from Britain and South Africa.
+This development saw the famous Royal Mail Ship retired and changed the island forever.
+According to the UK Government estimates, up to 30,000 visitors per year could visit Saint Helena Island once air links are established.
 Scheduled passenger flights to the St Helena Island started on October 14, 2017.

 The voyage (originally intended as the RMS St Helena's last one) began on June 16, 2016, from the UK and ended on July 15 in Cape Town.
 As part of this farewell sailing, Royal Mail organised letter exchange with pupils from St Helena Island and Cardiff.
 However, due to airport's postponed opening, the ship's schedule was extended as an interim measure, running through July 2017.